 Which is cool.
 But there is a place for that, for now, keep your lengthy brochures.
 Keep away from the 45-minute PowerPoint presentation.

-Explain to your customer every important aspect of your product, your mission statement, history, and benefit, that picture of your founder with his arms folded seated in an arms chair.
+Explain to your customer every important aspect of your product, your mission statement, history, and benefit, that picture of your founder with his arms folded and seated in an arms chair.

 #14.
 Develop Solution Stories

 Develop a story to compel and motivate the potential customer, and paint a verbal picture that clearly illustrates how the problem can be solved.

 “Mark was this frustrated business founder who was on the edge of bankruptcy, whose family and friends lost faith in him, and out of desperation tried one last idea that changed his life forever”

 #15.
 Focus on the Destination, Not The Road or the Vehicle